How to Make Peppermint Tea with Fresh Peppermint Leaves

 Pouring golden honey from a small jar into a larger jar filled with peppermint tea.
 The honey's rich texture and amber color are illuminated under natural light, evoking sweetness.

-Step 3: Then allow the tea to cool to a drinkable temperature (you can leave it at room temperature or place in the fridge to speed up the process).
+Step 3: Then allow the tea to cool to a drinkable, but still warm, temperature (you can leave it at room temperature or place in the fridge to speed up the process).

 Finally, stir in the honey.
 You can adjust the amount slightly to your personal taste.